alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 * faculties, departments, institutes and schools
 * names of groups, directorates and organisations: Knowledge and Innovation Group
 * Parliament, the House
-* titles of specific acts or bills: Housing Reform Bill (but use ‘the act’ or ‘the bill’ after the first time you use the full act or bill title)
+* titles of specific acts or bills: Housing Reform Bill (but use 'the act' or 'the bill' after the first time you use the full act or bill title)
-* names of specific, named government schemes known to people outside government: Right to Buy, King’s Awards for Enterprise
+* names of specific, named government schemes known to people outside government: Right to Buy, King's Awards for Enterprise
 * specific select committees: Public Administration Select Committee
 * header cells in tables: Annual profits
 * titles of books (and within single quotes), for example, 'The Study Skills Handbook'